 Kibitsu-jinja Shrine:

-Kibitsu-jinja Shrine, designated as a national treasure, is a historic shrine dedicated to Kibitsuhiko-no-Mikoto, who is said to be the inspiration behind the Momotaro legend.
-Its magnificent corridor stretches a total of 398 meters and is known as a masterpiece of architectural beauty.
-You can enjoy beautiful scenery in every season, from cherry blossoms in the spring, hydrangeas in early summer, and autumn leaves in the fall.
+Kibitsu-jinja Shrine, designated a national treasure, is a historic shrine dedicated to Kibitsuhiko-no-Mikoto, who is said to be the inspiration behind the Momotaro legend.
+Its magnificent corridor, stretching a total of 398 meters, is known as a masterpiece of architectural beauty.
+You can enjoy the beautiful scenery of each season, with cherry blossoms in the spring, hydrangeas in early summer, and autumn leaves in the fall.

 Kibitsuhiko-jinja Shrine

-Kibitsuhiko-jinja Shrine, which also enshrines Kibitsuhiko-no-Mikoto, has a solemn atmosphere that blends traditional shrine architecture with deep greenery.
-The main hall is designated as an Important Cultural Property by the prefecture and is located on Kibi no Nakayama, which has long been worshiped as a sacred mountain.
-On the summer solstice, the sun rises directly in front of the torii gate, so the shrine is also known as Asahi no Miya, or "Palace of the Morning Sun," and is popular as a power spot.
+Kibitsuhiko-jinja Shrine, which also enshrines Kibitsuhiko-no-Mikoto, is attractive for its solemn atmosphere, where traditional shrine architecture harmonizes with deep greenery.
+The main shrine is designated as a prefectural important cultural property and is located on Nakayama no Nakayama, which has long been worshipped as a sacred mountain.
+On the summer solstice, the Asahi rises directly in front of the torii gate, so it is also known as Asahi no Miya, or "Palace of the Asahi Sun," and is popular as a power spot.

 Peach-themed charms and fortune-telling slips are popular.

-This ancient mountain castle in Soja City is said to be the castle of the demon that Momotaro defeated.
-It has been selected as one of the 100 most famous castles in Japan, and the remains of the ancient mountain castle remain in this area, so it is often linked to the Momotaro legend.
-A magnificent view spreads out from the castle ruins, and you can feel as if you are standing on the stage where Momotaro fought the demon.
+This ancient mountain castle in Soja City is said to be the castle of the ogre that Momotaro defeated.
+It has been selected as one of Japan's 100 most famous castles, and the remains of the ancient mountain castle remain in this area, making it a place often associated with the Momotaro legend.
+A magnificent view unfolds from the castle ruins, making you feel as if you are standing on the stage where Momotaro fought the ogre.

 Momotaro-themed gourmet food and souvenirs